 Suggested Emphasis: Read the bible and do what it says.

-Memory Verse: “Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.”
+Memory Verse: “Everyone who hears these things I say and obeys them is like a wise man.
+The wise man built his house on rock.”
 (Matthew 7:24)

 Everyone who hears the word of God is building a house.
 The one who hears God’s word but does not do what it says is like a foolish builder who builds his house on sand.
 That house will be crushed in a storm.
 The one who hears the word of God and obeys it is like a wise man that builds his house on solid rock.
 That house will stand up to any storm.
 Wise people build their faith on the foundation of God’s word.
 This faith stands strong against the storms of life.